 Sita is an internationally award-winning author of over ten novels, short stories and plays.
 She has been Writer in Residence for BookTrust and Islington Centre for Refugees and Migrants and is an Amnesty International Ambassador championing the rights of young people.
 Her latest novel is Where the River Runs Gold.

 In this short film, Sita helps you to explore history, identity, family, community and belonging.

 Priya is a student at Landau Forte College in Derby, a First Story partner school.
 She took part in our Young Writers Programme during 2019/20 and the following year was awarded a coveted Rathbone’s Folio Prize Mentorship, working with poet Kathryn Maris.
 Priya is a poet as well as Derby’s Deputy Youth Mayor.

 In this short film, Priya takes us through lyrical lessons in response to music.

 Teachers’ CPD Twilight

 Free.
 This event is exclusively for First Story participating schools — registration essential.
 This event will be delivered live via Zoom on 23 March 2021.

+This special event for teachers, facilitated and led by acclaimed writer and teacher Rachel Seiffert, explores how to develop a writer’s mindset.
 Rachel’s debut novel was shortlisted for the Man Booker Prize and made into a feature film.
 Her second, third and fourth novels were long-listed for the Women’s Prize for Fiction.
 Her books have been published in eighteen languages.
-Rachel has taught creative writing at Goldsmiths College and Glasgow University, and delivered seminars at the Humboldt University Berlin, Manchester University and the Faber Academy in London, amongst others.
+She has taught creative writing at Goldsmiths College and Glasgow University, and delivered seminars at the Humboldt University Berlin, Manchester University and the Faber Academy in London, amongst others.
 She’s a returning tutor at the Arvon Foundation as well as a First Story Writer-in-Residence.